South Pass City, Wyoming

 South Pass City is an unincorporated community in Fremont County, Wyoming, United States.
 It is located 2 mi south of the intersection of highways 28 and 131.
 A former station on the Oregon Trail, it became a ghost town after later gold mines were closed.
 The entire community is listed on the National Register of Historic Places.
 The closest town is Atlantic City.
-Some people have returned.

 History

 South Pass City developed rapidly as a stage and telegraph station on the Oregon Trail during the 1850s.
 The site of the first settlement in the area was about 9 mi south of present-day South Pass City, at what is today known as Burnt Ranch.
 Burnt Ranch was located where the Emigrant Trails crossed the Sweetwater River for the last time and ascended toward the South Pass.